Some beginners might be wondering if these two buddies got any similarities in shaping a body.

-If you have a limited budget, you can get either one, the kettlebell or dumbbell.
-Plus, if you have specific fitness goals (weight loss, strength, power, or muscle build) to achieve, you may consider one as first priority for a workout.
+If you have a limited budget, you can get either one, the kettlebell or the dumbbell.
+Also, if you have specific fitness goals (weight loss, strength, power, or muscle build) to achieve, you may consider one as the priority for a workout.

 Kettlebell’s weight is all below the handle which gives you good choices of speed swings and power movement.
 While a dumbbell as we all know, the weight is on both sides of the handle, either fixed or with adjustable weight plates.

-Kettlebell vs Dumbell Workouts – Which one should I choose to start?
+Kettlebell vs Dumbbell Workouts – Which one should I choose to start?